promises-aplus/promises-tests/README.md

 already-rejected promises, then you should include these exports, so that the test runner can provide you with better code coverage and uncover any bugs in those methods.

+Note that the tests will never pass a promise or a thenable as a fulfillment value.
+This allows promise implementations that only have "resolve" functionality, and don't allow direct fulfillment, to implement the `pending().fulfill` and `fulfilled`, since fulfill and resolve are equivalent when not given a thenable.

 ### From the CLI

 This package comes with a command-line interface that can be used either by installing it globally with